 Being able to speak another language is a powerful skill.
 It opens you up to millions of more people, places, and life and career opportunities.
+Even if you only know some spanish travel phrases, being able to speak competently in a foreign language is a great life skill to have.

 Take Spanish for example.
 As an English speaker, you can communicate with 1200 million other people worldwide right now.
 If you can speak Spanish, you suddenly get access to 40% more people–1700 million total– and opportunities in 21 more countries where Spanish is spoken.